Stormy Bidwill, Former Cardinals Owner, Dies at 97

 The Bidwill brothers took over the Cardinals after their mother had suddenly passed away in 1962.
 Violet Bidwill Wolfner was the first female owner in NFL history and she left most of her multi-million dollar estate, including the football team, to her sons.
 The brothers already held titles of President and Vice President, but Violet’s husband, Walter Wolfner, essentially controlled the team.
 After being pushed out after Violet’s death, Wolfner filed a lawsuit claiming the brothers were illegally adopted as babies.
 This shocked Stormy and Bill who had not known they were adopted until they heard about it in Probate Court.

-Judges ultimately ruled against Wolfner which resulted in the Bidwills assuming full control of the Grid Birds in early 1963.
+Judges ultimately ruled against Wolfner, allowing the Bidwills to assume complete control of the Grid Birds in early 1963.

 Charles “Stormy” Bidwill Jr.